| |

 Instructions

-• Heat grill to hot.
+• Heat grill to medium high heat.

 • Place vegetables on grill, and grill until slightly charred, about 3-4 minutes.
 Gently flip all vegetables and cook on the other side until lightly charred with grill marks.